aaomidi/se311-winter-2018/Homework/04/README.md

 The eclipse process and the demonstration of this project is done in this video:

 To demonstrate this project, I have included a video: https://youtu.be/4YrmRH670iU

+### Extra Credit

+As you can see in the screenshot, I've completed the survey.